superfliege/azure-docs.de-de/articles/cognitive-services/Labs/Conversation-Learner/tutorials/13-cards-1.md

 ### <a name="open-the-demo"></a>Öffnen der Demo

-Klicken Sie in der App-Liste der Webbenutzeroberfläche auf „Tutorial-13-Cards-1“.
+Klicken Sie in der Modellliste der Webbenutzeroberfläche auf „Tutorial-13-Cards-1“.

 ### <a name="the-card"></a>Die Karte